Yuxi-Ruby/DailyWords/words/AIM.md

 5. If your actions or remarks are aimed at a particular person or group, you intend that the person or group should notice them and be influenced by them.
 E.g
 The stark message was aimed at the heads of some of Britain's biggest banks.
 Advertising aimed at children should be curbed.
-6.If you aim a weapon or object at something or someone, you point it towards them before firing or throwing it.
+6. If you aim a weapon or object at something or someone, you point it towards them before firing or throwing it.
 He was aiming the rifle at Wade.
 ...a missile aimed at the arms factory.
 I didn't know I was supposed to aim at the same spot all the time.